 AIoT will provide the sales and marketing organization with the opportunity to truly understand how customers are using the products in the field.
-Together with other data, e.g. from web analytics, CRM and social media, this will enable the sales and marketing organization to better target new and existing customers, e.g., for upselling of newly available, digital-enabled features.
+Together with other data, e.g., from web analytics, CRM and social media, this will enable the sales and marketing organization to better target new and existing customers, e.g., for upselling newly available, digital-enabled features.

-Providing AIoT-enabled, digital features can significantly increase a product's complexity.
+Providing AIoT-enabled digital features can significantly increase a product's complexity.
 While it should be a core duty of the DevOps team to ensure the best possible user experience, there is a good chance that the new, digital features will cause additional customer requests to the support organization.
 There is nothing more frustrating for a customer buying a smart, connected product -- let us say a vacuum robot -- and then failing to get it to work, e.g., because of a pairing problem, or some other issue.
 Connectivity alone can be a source for many problems, which need to be addressed by the support organization.
 Especially for mass-market products, an efficient triage to manage the combination of internet FAQs, automated bots and potentially call center services will be important.

 The support organization must also be prepared to deal with new, unexpected problems.
-For example, the use of AI in a smart, connected product might lead to problems that will initially be very hard to reproduce because the product is no longer following the deterministic logic encoded in the software (but rather is driven by an AI that is a black-box in that regard).
+For example, the use of AI in a smart, connected product might lead to problems that will initially be very hard to reproduce because the product is no longer following the deterministic logic encoded in the software (but rather is driven by an AI that is a black box in that regard).

 Finally, the support organization should be supported with AIoT-enabled problem analytics and diagnostics.
 This will have to be provided by the DevOps team, which needs to focus not only on the product features but also on how to support the rest of the organization with AIoT-based features.

 While DevOps has the word operations in its name, the focus of the DevOps organization is usually on developing and operating smart, connected products.
 As discussed in the previous section, the focus of the DevOps team is usually on continuously improving the features of the product.
 However, one should not underestimate the importance of ensuring that the DevOps organization also supports the other parts of the operations side.
 In particular, the DevOps team will be responsible for providing sales, marketing, and support organizations with the required capabilities.
 Together, they need to identify which additional features -- beyond the features important and visible to the end-user -- will have to be built.
-The earlier example of seat-heating-on-demand applies here, where the DevOps team will not only have to build the feature itself, but also implement the dynamic pricing together with the sales team and build suitable in-app promotions in collaboration with the marketing team.
-Similarly, the DevOps team will be responsible providing the support team with the required data, analytics reports and applications.
+The earlier example of seat-heating-on-demand applies here, where the DevOps team will not only have to build the feature itself but also implement dynamic pricing together with the sales team and build suitable in-app promotions in collaboration with the marketing team.
+Similarly, the DevOps team will be responsible for providing the support team with the required data, analytics reports and applications.